mmikowski/mmikowski.github.io/_posts/2016-01-30-no-frameworks.md

 *First, sell your soul to the framework maintainer...*

 # What's wrong with an SPA Framework?
 I author and maintain quite a bit of software.
-Much of my code is available in commercial applications (SnapLogic, Qualaroo), demonstration applications like [typebomb][24], [OSS libraries][25], and [Github][26].
+Much of my code is available in commercial applications (SnapLogic, Qualaroo), OSS libraries on [Github][26] and [NPM][25], or demonstration applications like [Typebomb][24].
 I am the co-author of the book that Dr. Dobb's Journal named as one of the best developer books of 2014 and called it the "[Master Handbook][27]" for SPAs.
+I more years of experience **developing** commercial web applications than the average Angualar maintainer has **breathing**.
 Yet I have never published an **SPA framework** despite numerous requests.

 Why?
 Because I don't want to lock developers into a platform that must be, by definition, opinionated and limited.
 An SPA framework provides safety at the cost of an investment into their platform and a loss of flexibility and control.
 They can hinder our ability to innovate and build quality software.
 For these reasons, I advocate developers focus on JavaScript language mastery and SPA architecture rather than the promise of a **silver bullet** SPA framework.

+Before we proceed please note that everything has its place.
+SPA frameworks can be useful to new or casual developers who don't know or care how an SPA works.
+But before you hitch your star to Ext, Angular, Ember, Aurelia, Meteor, Backbone, Knockout, Vue, or Mercury or dozens of others, please consider that every shiny new tool has its cost.
+Here are some precautions you might want to consider before you dive in.

 # Frameworks and the inversion of control
-When we use the framework-of-the-month, the quality and capabilities of our application are [strongly limited by it][4].
+When we use an SPA framework, the quality and capabilities of our application are [strongly limited by it][4].
 This [inversion of control][28] is a major impediment in building a a nimble, flexible, testable, and maintainable application that can stand the test of time.